1961 IMPERIAL CROWN "SHRINER'S " convertible # 2299

 (NE) who always possessed a great number of these "Imps of Omaha".

-Other "options" like pw. steering, pw. brakes, pw. windows and pw. front seat are standard on Imperial Crown.
+Original equipment: Other "options" like pw. steering, pw. brakes, pw. windows and pw. front seat are standard on Imperial Crown.
 Note that the "Shriners" hadn't ordered the "swivel seats"..
+Other accessories (not

 ordered in 1961 but available at dealer's "store"): RCA